 Which iPhones can I unlock?

-If your contract has finished then you can usually save around £300/year by unlocking your iPhone and switching to a SIM-only contract.
-Just make sure that the SIM-only contract has a data allowance.
-The “data” allowance is the amount of time that you can spend online using your iPhone.
+Once your contract has ended, unlocking your iPhone and switching to a SIM-only contract can typically save you around £300 per year.
+However, it's important to ensure that the SIM-only contract includes a data allowance, which is the amount of time you can spend online using your iPhone.

-Before you mobile network starts the iPhone unlocking process, they will ask for the IMEI number of your iPhone.
-This is a unique serial number.
-You’ll have to know your IMEI so that your network can unlock your iPhone.
+Before you start the iPhone unlocking process, you will need the IMEI number of your iPhone.
+This is like a unique serial number for every mobile phone in the world.

-- Go to your iPhone dialler keypad and type *#06# (star-hash-zero-six-hash).
+- Go to your iPhone number dialling keypad and type *#06# (star-hash-zero-six-hash).
 The IMEI number will appear on your screen.